Get Going Guide (2026)

 Start with what fits now.
 You can always scale up if the case escalates.

-• Trial Litigator – Built for court battles.
-Usually, at home in high-conflict cases, it is unnecessary for most divorces.
+• Trial Litigator: This pricey counselor is built for court battles.
+They’re usually at home in high-conflict cases, and unnecessary for most divorces.

-1. The Road Warrior – Treats every issue like a battle.
-Useful in unsafe or extreme cases, exhausting otherwise.
+1. The Road Warrior: Treats every issue like a battle.
+Useful in unsafe or extreme cases, but exhausting otherwise.

-2. The Single-Lane Driver – Fixates on one strategy.
-Great if they’re right, costly if they’re not.
+2. The Single-Lane Driver: Fixates on one strategy.
+They’re great if they’re right, costly if they’re not.

-3. The Strategic Driver (my style) – Settlement first, firm when necessary.
+3. The Strategic Driver (my style): Aims for settlement first, is firm when necessary.
 Keeps the case moving without escalation.

 • Do I feel heard and understood?